Tesla Model X review: running costs & insurance

 |50||4yrs/50,000 miles||1yr/12,500 miles||From £412/£823|

 Business users, however, might find the Tesla a more affordable proposition.
-For the lucky few whose company-car allowance will stretch to the Model X's lofty price, it’s well worth considering, if only for the huge saving you’ll make on company-car tax; the Tesla range-topper falls into the lowest 2% Benefit-in-Kind (BiK) bracket.
+For the lucky few whose company-car allowance will stretch to the Model X's lofty price, it’s well worth considering, if only for the huge savings you’ll make on company-car tax; the Tesla range-topper falls into the lowest 2% Benefit-in-Kind (BiK) bracket.
 That's if you can convince your employer to take the plunge on a massive left-hand drive only electric SUV; Tesla decided to drop the right-hand drive Model X in May 2023.

 Tesla Model X insurance group

 All versions of the Tesla Model X fall into the highest insurance group – as do many performance SUVs – and therefore will be expensive to insure.
 Make sure you get a quote before buying.